JonathanMatthey/microvault/server/README.md

-# MicroVault
+# SelfStack

 **Deployable web storage with transparent, pay-as-you-go economics**

-Microvault is a web-based storage and data-sharing platform designed for environments where cost control, data locality, and network constraints matter.
+SelfStack is a web-based storage and data-sharing platform designed for environments where cost control, data locality, and network constraints matter.
 Deploy it on private infrastructure or restricted networks, while using Interledger Web Monetization for granular, usage-based payments.

 ---

-## 🚀 What Microvault Is (and Is Not)
+## 🚀 What SelfStack Is (and Is Not)

 - **Requires internet connectivity only for Web Monetization payments.**
 - **Data never needs to leave the local network.**
 - **Storage and access can remain entirely on-premise.**
 - **Internet access is required only for payment settlement, not data transfer.**

-This makes Microvault ideal for:
+This makes SelfStack ideal for:
 - Slow or intermittent external connectivity
 - Strict data-residency rules
 - Controlled egress policies